PreciousNyasulu/structurama/README.md

 # Structurama for Go

-Excel Reader for Go is a lightweight package designed to simplify the process of reading data from Excel files and mapping it to custom Go structs.
+Structurama is a lightweight package designed to simplify the process of reading data from Excel files and mapping it to custom Go structs.

 ## Features